-Governments issue warnings to let their citizens know about safety concerns that may affect travel to a particular country or region.
-In the United States, warnings are issued by the State Department.
+Governments issue travel advisories to let their citizens know about safety concerns that may affect travel to a particular country or region.
+In the United States, these warnings are issued by the State Department.

 Many governments make a distinction between long- and short-term travel advisories.
 The U.S. State Department issues travel warnings for ongoing problems such as civil wars and unstable governments, while travel alerts cover temporary issues such as natural disasters or election-related demonstrations.